rich-murphey/gnu-graphics/README.md

 There are cases where you will want to superimpose several data sets or several plots on top of each other.
-If for example, the data sets are in seperate files, you can specify each by it's name on the command line.
+If for example, the data sets are in separate files, you can specify each by it's name on the command line.
 Since `graph` reads the standard input only if no files are named on the command line, you must add the name `--` if you want `graph` to read the standard input as well.